rathod-sahaab/blog/content/posts/libnbd-1-research.md

   - 'libnbd'
   - 'iouring'
   - 'systems-programming'
-description: 'io_uring is the new and better way to do asynchronus I/O on linux, tag along with me on a journey to learning of doing on a real life project libnbd!'
+description: 'io_uring is the new and better way to do asynchronus I/O on linux, tag along with me on a journey to learn it by doing, on a real life project libnbd!'
 socialImage: '/media/io_uring-sq-cq.png'
 ---